Find schools that offer these popular programs

 Steck-Vaughn, a partner of the GED Testing Service, publishes a number of printed study materials.
 The company also publishes a less in-depth but comprehensive preparation book called Keys to GED Success.

 3. Take a Practice Test

 A practice test is meant to help a student focus on his or her own specific needs.
 GED's practice test, called ''GED Ready'' is written by the same authors who construct the real test, but it is half the length.
 Those who take the practice test are provided with their scores and a personalized study plan based on their performance.
 Free practice tests are also available at community colleges and adult education centers.

 4. Find a Testing Center and Take the Test

 The GED Testing Service provides a testing center locator on its website, which allows GED candidates to find the testing center nearest to them.
 Testing centers can be searched by typing in a student's zip code.
-Students should also contact the nearest center and see if they operate additional sites that may be closer to a student's residence.
 The test is taken on a computer at official testing sites; the four parts of the test may be offered and taken at different times, so individuals should register and plan ahead for the best chance of success.